Government Issue: 1980–1981: Formation and debut

-1981–1985: lineup and label changes
+1981–1985: Lineup and label changes

+Following the release of Legless Bull, Government Issue underwent a series of lineup changes.
+Tom Lyle filled in on bass for one show while Baker went to see Fear play Saturday Night Live on October 31st, 1981.
+Government Issue's next show, in November of that year on a bill with T.S.O.L. at the 9:30 Club, was Baker's last as bassist.

-Lineup shuffles ensued as Barry left the band and Baker moved to guitar, with Tom Lyle joining in late 1981 as the new bassist.
-Baker later commented that his guitar style did not mesh well with the band's sound: "I wasn't a bass player and Government Issue was a chance to play guitar.
+John Barry left the band to move to Bulgaria, while Baker moved from bass to guitar and Lyle became their full-time bassist.
+Baker later remarked that his guitar style did not fully suit the band, recalling: "I wasn't a bass player and Government Issue was a chance to play guitar.
 They were better with John Barry on guitar but they were biggest when I was in the band.
 Their whole sound was his insane guitar playing, which I played nothing like.
 I played like Ace Frehley."
-The Stabb/Baker/Lyle/Alberstadt lineup of Government Issue recorded the Make an Effort EP, released in 1982 through Fountain of Youth Records.
-Baker then rejoined Minor Threat in early 1982, recalling that his departure "was amicable after John Stabb calmed down but everyone else understood and didn't have a problem."
+The Stabb/Baker/Lyle/Alberstadt lineup recorded the Make an Effort EP, released in 1982 on Fountain of Youth Records.
+Baker then rejoined Minor Threat in early 1982, later describing his departure as "amicable after John Stabb calmed down" and noting that "everyone else understood and didn't have a problem."

-Lyle took over the guitar position and Mitch Parker joined on bass for Government Issue's 1983 debut LP Boycott Stabb, which was produced by Ian MacKaye.
-Rob Moss replaced Parker on bass for a time, before Mike Fellows joined for 1984's Joyride, produced by Brian Baker.
-Fellows soon moved on to Rites of Spring and was replaced by John Leonard, and the band recorded 1985's The Fun Just Never Ends.
-Government Issue changed labels from Fountain of Youth to Mystic Records in hopes of better marketing, putting out two more releases in 1985: the EP Give Us Stabb or Give Us Death and the live album Live on Mystic.
+After Baker’s exit, Lyle moved from bass to guitar.
+Lyle would go on to be responsible for providing the artwork for all their albums except for 1986's You and 1988's Crash and writing most of the band's music until Crash.
+Mitch Parker joined on bass for Government Issue's 1983 debut LP Boycott Stabb, which was produced by Ian MacKaye.

+Rob Moss briefly replaced Parker on bass, followed by Mike Fellows, who played on 1984's Joyride, produced by Brian Baker.
+Fellows soon left to join Rites of Spring and was replaced by John Leonard.
+The band began work on a new album, recording basic tracks at CBGB and finishing them in a proper studio.
+The album, entitled The Fun Just Never Ends, was released in 1985.
+Seeking stronger promotion, Government Issue switched from Fountain of Youth to Mystic Records, releasing two more records in 1985: the EP Give Us Stabb or Give Us Death and the live album Live on Mystic.